tngaire/microbiome_amr_female_pigs/README.md

 #  microbiome data
 The source data and codes related to microbiome data - ASV table, taxa table and sample metadata

-#  mycobiome data
-The source data and codes related to fungal/mycobiome feature data, taxa table and sample metadata

 # phenotypic and amr genes data
 Count of fecal bacteria with AMR and of quantities of AMR genes — specifically, a tetracycline resistance gene (tetA) and 3rd-generation cephalosporin resistance gene (blaCTXM) copies — within the bacterial community